Why is numeracy important?

 When we start thinking about mortgages, the financial implications of borrowing money, interest rates and pensions it's essential that we're numerate enough to make informed decisions.

 So many of the important decisions we must make as adults are based on numbers.
 This means that people who are not confident and capable with numbers are estimated to be worse off than those with good numeracy skills.
-A report in 2014 for National Numeracy by Pro Bono Economics found that the average cost to individuals with poor numeracy is £460 a year.
+A report in 2021 by Pro Bono Economics found that the average cost to individuals with poor numeracy could be nearly £1,600 a year.

 The effects of poor numeracy